-Industrial PhDs: applied research with real impact
+Industrial Doctorates: applied research with real impact

 Key data for the period 2012-2023 in Sports Sciences

-Outstanding research topics
+Featured research topics

 - Sports performance related to the use of supplements such as panax ginseng.